fhtino/easyazstorage/README.md

 # EasyAzStorage

-A library for easing simple operations on Table, Queue and Blobs of an Azure Storage Account.
+A library for easing simple operations on Tables, Queues and Blobs of an Azure Storage Account.

 ! ! !
 WORK IN PROGRESS ! ! !

+.